 I also thought the gingersnaps baked up best with the most crinkles when baked on a standard (not an air-bake) cookie sheet.
 I had the best results with my gingersnaps when I baked them, 1 tray at a time in the top third of the oven.
 It takes a bit longer to get through all the cookies, but I think the quality of the cookie made it worth the extra baking time.
 If you have one, a scoop will help you get the most uniform cookies so the cookies will all bake up evenly and the same size.

 As far as the most bang for your buck, this is THE time of the year to stock up on baking goods and specials.
 Anywhere from pre-Thanksgiving all the way to Christmas, there will be specials and plenty of coupons, if you use them on baking items.
 See my list of Thanksgiving, Christmas and New Years Savings.
-There may be some minor sales around Thanksgiving, but the next big sale will be Easter.
+There may be some minor sales around Valentines Day on baking items, but the next big sale will be Easter.
 You can take a look at what items to look for on sale around all the major holidays on this post, Win at the Grocer’s if you’re so inclined.

 Whenever I bring anything into the house that contains flour, it goes right into my freezer for three days; that eliminates the possibility of any little peskies coming into the house along with the bag of flour or the flour related item.